-All applications for veterans' property tax deductions should be accepted, if filed within the prescribed time periods, regardless of whether or not the claimant appears qualified.
-This allows a claimant to file an appeal if he feels his application is denied incorrectly.
+All applications for Veterans' Property Tax Deductions should be accepted, if filed within the prescribed time periods, regardless of whether or not the claimant appears qualified.
+This allows a claimant to file an appeal if he/she feels his/her application is denied incorrectly.